How Much Does Bathtub Replacement Cost in 2025?

 Faucets

 Adding a new faucet or other bathtub hardware costs $50 for basic options to over $900 for hardware made from copper or porcelain.
-You can spend over $700 for high-end faucets, like waterfall or spa-style faucets.
+You can spend over $700 on high-end faucets, like waterfall or spa-style faucets.
 Bathtub faucets are often more costly than sink faucets because they have a higher gallons-per-minute capacity to fill your bathtub as quickly as possible.

 Plumbing Upgrades